Learning Module

 How is “happiness

-defined is these studies?
+defined in these studies?

-What empirical evidence is given to support the claim that improving our life circumstances won’t make us much happier?
+1. What empirical evidence is given to support the claim that improving our life circumstances won’t make us much happier?

 Please select 2 correct answers